codelingo/docs/docs/clql.md

   if_stmt({depth: 5:})
 ```

-The depth range on top level facts, like `method` in the previous examples, determine the depth from the root to that fact.
-The root can be thought of as the node all other data hangs off.
-The values hanging off the root depend on the context of the query, it could be a `git.repo`, `p4.repo`, or `project` for example.
-Example queries here use `({depth: any})` for top level facts to avoid context based ambiguity.
+Note: The depth range on top level facts, like `method` in the previous examples, typically determines the depth from the base context to that fact.
+In this case the base context contains a single program.
+However, it can be configured to refer to any context, typically a single repository or the root of the graph on which all queryable data hangs.

 <br />